pandabar/pandabar.github.io/_posts/2025-05-25-linguistic-hills.markdown

---
+---
 layout: post
-title:  "Linguistic hills I'm willing to die on:"
+title:  "Linguistic hills"
 date:   2025-05-25
 categories: Linguistics
 ---

+These are some of the many linguistic hills  I'm willing to die on:

 - Linguistic theory is shamefully monolingual.
 - Prosodic words are not isomorphic with morphological words.